 The second stage consisted of one-to-one workshops with operating companies to compare the pre-drill prospect description with the final well results and subsequent interpretations, in order to understand and agree the main reasons for well failure.

 The third phase was to develop a selection of case histories.
 This involved multi-company workshops, gathering Operators who had drilled the same petroleum play in the same geological setting, and encouraging them to share their understanding of the main reasons for failure.

 Final results were presented to the industry at the O&GUK Annual Conference in Aberdeen on June the 17th, 2015, at the PGC VIII conference held in London on the 29th September 2015 and at a PESGB evening lecture on the 20th of October in Aberdeen.

 Copies of the Presentation, Post Well Analysis Sheet, Map and well list are below:

 Overview and sponsorship

 Results from this work have been supplied to the JIP sponsors in the first instance – the composition of released material being subject to agreement with the various Intellectual Property Right owners.
-The project was delivered prior to the opening of the 29th Licencing Round, and sponsors have exclusive access to the results until after the Round is closed.
+The project was delivered prior to the opening of the 29th Licencing Round, and sponsors had exclusive access to the results until after the Round was closed.